The Organized Mind

 The times they are a changin’

-It seems like each generation is labeled as a group of lazy slackers by the generation preceding them.
-The reality is that in our digitized society we are absolutely doing more work, and balancing more responsibilities, than ever before.
+It seems like each generation is labelled as a group of lazy slackers by the generation preceding them.
+The reality is always different.

-The onset of apps uberizing our service experience means we have more control, which is great, but that means we also have more responsibility.
+The onset of apps Uber-izing our service experience means we have more control.
+That's great, but it means we also have more responsibility.

 A wise man once said, “with great power comes great responsibility.”
 Sure, being able to book our flight check-in from home is not the coolest superpower, but it’s still more than we used to be charged with.

-Not only do we need to manage and control all of these services, but we also need to make sure we keep adapting our skill sets and knowledge bases to stay relevant in a self-serve world that is rapidly changing.
+Not only do we need to manage and control all of these services.
+We also need to make sure we keep adapting our skill sets and knowledge bases to stay relevant in a self-serve world that is rapidly changing.
 Hey world, slow down!

 Our brain wants to absorb everything, so it tries its best to do so.
-But then it has all of this disparate, messy information, and it doesn’t know what the heck to do with it all, and that pisses our brain off.
+But it has a lot of disparate, messy information.
+It doesn’t know what the heck to do with it all, and that pisses our brain off.

-So we get anxious, confused, overwhelmed, and end up discarding a big portion of that new information, some of which could have been super important.
+So we get anxious, confused, overwhelmed.
+We end up discarding a big portion of that new information, some of which could have been super important.

-The weird thing is that our brain actually seems to enjoy being inundated by new sensations and information.
+The weird thing about this?
+Our brain seems to enjoy being inundated by new sensations and information.